oracle-livelabs/goldengate/ggma-topologies/intro/intro.md

 The scripts allow you to use two approaches for configuring Oracle GoldenGate data replication and generate standard business reports:

-•	Using cURL
+*	Using REST API cURL scripts

-•	Using OBEY Commands from the Admin Client
+*	Using Admin Client with OBEY Commands

 Estimated Workshop Time: 2 hour